How to Resume Partial File Transfers

 I found a solution at joen.dk ,which uses rsync to resume the transfer:

-rsync --partial --progress --rsh=ssh host:remote_file local_file
+rsync --partial --progress --rsh=ssh local_file host:remote_file

 Now we can improve this slightly by shortening the above command.
 We can substitute –rsh=ssh with -e ssh, and use -P instead of –partial –progress.
 Also, you can add user@host if you need to specify a different remote shell user:

-rsync -P -e ssh user@host:remote_file local_file
+rsync -P -e ssh local_file user@host:remote_file

-This above example will work with any file that was partially transfered.
+This above example will work with any file that was partially transferred.
 How the transfer was started does not really matter.
 It could be through scp, nc or even ftp.
 After you execute the above command it will take rsync a little time to verify the previously downloaded part before it continues with the rest.
-Be patient, depending on your network speed rsync could take some time to go through what you have already transfered.
+Be patient, depending on your network speed rsync could take some time to go through what you have already transferred.
 Of course this is much faster than if you were to start the download all over again and it shows you the progress in percentages.

 Keep in mind that there have to be a couple of requirements in place in order to resume the file transfer with rsync: